-This indicator measures insurers compliance with DWD s.
-80.02(2)(a) relating to submission of first reports of injury to the Department.
+This indicator measures insurers' compliance with DWD 80.02(2)(b) relating to submission of the First Report of Injury, form WKC-12, to the Department.

-Insurers are required to submit the Employers First Report of Injury or Disease, form WKC-12, to the Department on or before the 14th day after an accident or the beginning of a disability from an occupational disease for all compensable injuries where disability exists beyond the 3rd day after the employee leaves work as a result of an accident or disease.
+DWD 80.02(3)(b) establishes a promptness standard of 70% or more for all required First Reports of Injury.
+In order to meet the standard insurers are required to submit the First Report of Injury, form WKC-12, to the Department on or before the 14th day after an accident or the beginning of a disability from an occupational disease for all compensable injuries where disability exists beyond the 3rd day after the employee leaves work as a result of an accident or disease.

 The source of the data is from the WKC-12, specifically the "date of injury" and the "last day worked".
-The data reflected in the tables represents only compensable claims for which supplemental reports, WKC-13s, were received during the quarter indicating that the first indemnity payment was made.
+The data represents only compensable claims for which Supplementary Reports, WKC-13s, were received during the quarter indicating that the first indemnity payment was made.

 Only claims for compensable injuries are included in the measurement.
-Denials and "no-lost-time" claims are not included.
-Those claims "under investigation" are included at the time they become compensable.
-Claims put on the information system without the receipt of a First Report of Injury are considered late.
-These are known as "non-reported" claims.
-These include those set up as claims because of the receipt of applications for hearing, medical reports or other documents.
+Full Denials and no-lost-time claims are excluded.
+Those claims under insurer investigation are included at the time they become compensable.
+Claims put on the Worker's Compensation Division's Information Claims Management System without the receipt of a First Report of Injury are considered late.
+These are known as "non-reported" claims for example Third Party Settlements.

-Promptness for the first report of injury is measured by computing the number of days from the day following the date of injury or last day of work prior to the first day that caused the first day of lost time to be paid, whichever is later, to the day the report is received.
+Promptness for the First Report of Injury is measured by computing the number of days from the day following the date of injury or last day of work prior to the first day that caused the first day of lost time to be paid, whichever is later, to the day the report is received.
 There is no time lapse for "non-reported" claims, but they are included as late and shown as No WKC-12 on the claim detail.
-Permanent disability claims are excluded.
+Full Denials, no-lost-time claims and hearing loss claims are excluded.

-The industry average for the past 12 quarters remains at 77%.
-This is well above the 70% standard.
-2nd quarter 2014 performance is 75%.
+The industry average for the past 12 quarters remains at 69%.
+3rd quarter 2023 performance is at 69%.
 Most delays in reporting the First Report of Injury are caused by employer failure to report, in a timely manner, lost time injuries to their insurance carriers.
 Performance improvement measured by this indicator can be directly attributed to intense monitoring by the WC Division as well as insurance carrier concern to engage in informational outreach to employers regarding when the former should be reporting injuries to the latter.
-In quarters to come the WC Division will continue to look closely at individual insurance carrier/self-insured employer performance measured by this Indicator with an eye towards improving performance even more
+In quarters to come the WC Division will continue to look closely at individual insurance carrier/self-insured employer performance measured by this Indicator with an eye towards improving performance even more.

-Group A - Large Insurers (400 claims or more per year)
+Group A - Large Insurers (400 or more paid claims in the previous calendar year)